Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing new about that.

-They're trying to suggest that this uh somehow is going to suppress it as an ongoing effort, town to town, city to city, drive-by media, outlet by drive-by media outlet, to suggest that it's already happened.
+There's an ongoing effort, town to town, city to city, drive-by media, outlet by drive-by media outlet, to suggest that it's already happened.

 I mean, they've already taken a poll.

-You people have already told them you aren't voting.
+You people have already told them.

 You are fed up.